COMO101 Modelling and Computation

 The growing importance of simulation is one of the most important developments in model-based inference and indeed in statistical computing in general.
 We review relevant ideas from probability theory, with an emphasis on how to simulate random variables and processes.
 We demonstrate how simulation can be used to estimate quantities and integrals.

 None, though students will be expected to do some algebraic manipulation.
+Students who have taken MATH 160 or similar tend to find many of the problems easier.

 Your final grade will combine internal assessment and the final exam.
 The breakdown of assessment is: